kallamjashwanth/anveshan_hackathon/README.md

 ##  How to Run the Project Locally
 - Run the code using Goggle Colab.
-- You need to uplod two CSV files in the Goggle Colab before running.
+- You need to uplod two CSV files in the Goggle Colab before running given isn problem statement.
 - Steps : file -> uplod file -> select each csv file -> click on open.
 - Access both CSV file from the given link :
 - "jobs.csv" - https://drive.google.com/file/d/1PdXqLRKmAoopar97sikErz2iMqEbI_--/view?usp=sharing